pdqcom/PowerShell-Scanners/PowerShell Scanners/User AD Groups/README.md

 # Description

-Uses a registry key to determine the last logged in user.
-Uses system.DirectoryServices.DirectorySearcher to then find active directory groups that user is associated with.
+Uses a registry key to determine the last logged in user then uses system.DirectoryServices.DirectorySearcher to find active directory groups that user is associated with.

-Returns the following:
+Returns the following Group Information:
-* User
-    * Last Logged in User
-* Group
 * DistinguishedName
 * GroupCategory
 * GroupScope
 * Name
 * SamAccountName
 * mail

 # Author
 Matt Henry